makerdao/community/meetups/meetup-diy-kit.md

   * Preparing a plan for promoting your event
   * Preparing a plan for recording and sharing presentations from the meetup

 Below we've linked to several guides that we put together to help you with planning and organizing the event.
+In addition, looking over [the questions](#community-meetup-form-1) included in the Community Meetup Form may also help you understand what you need in order to fully plan and organize your event.

 ### [Format Types Guide](#format-types-guide-1)